sinsay/ds_define/README.md

 # ds_define
-DataSource Definer - provide an easy way to describe your data model and api
+DataSource Definer - provide an easy way to describe your data model and api, update interface

 ## Usage